CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_TruSeq.md

 48. Perform the wash step again.

 49. Use a p10 pipette to remove residual ethanol.
-Leave the plate on the stand to dry for 15 minutes.
+Keep the plate on the magnet at RT until dry, usually less than 5 minutes.
+When dry, the beads will appear matte and cracked.
+Remove plate from magnet when all samples are dry.

 50. Remove the plate from the magnetic stand and add 52.5 ul of Resuspension Buffer to each well, and mix well by pipetting.
 Incubate at RT for 2 min